 Risk management can also lead to a conflict of interest.
 For example, CIOs purchase and manage technology assets, which can bring a conflict between costs and replacement of older assets for example, vs. putting in place new, secure, risk-free assets.

-The CISO role is not a narrow role.
-Yes, CISOs should look after cybersecurity – protecting infrastructure, applications, and data against internal and external threats.
-But doing so in an effective way implies a risk management approach.
+The role of a CISO is not confined to a narrow scope.
+While CISOs are responsible for cybersecurity and protecting infrastructure, applications, and data from internal and external threats, doing so effectively requires adopting a risk management approach.

-It is risk management that is overarching – CISOs need a broad, deep view of risks across the business.
-This holistic view enables CISOs to effectively manage information security risks across the business.
+Risk management for CISOs is overarching.
+CISOs need a broad, deep view of risk across the business.
+This holistic view enables CISOs to manage information security risks across the business effectively.

-CISOs must manage not just IT risks – but understand and influence risks right across the business, including the risks imposed by decisions taken by C-level executives.
+CISOs must manage not just IT risk – but understand and influence risk right across the business, including the risk imposed by decisions taken by C-level executives.

-Finally, CISOs need to accept that not every risk can be completely erased or avoided.
-Mitigation is important wherever possible, but in a large organization, some level of risk needs to be accepted and communicated to peers so that the organization can accommodate it.
+Finally, CISOs need to accept that it is not always feasible to completely erase or avoid every risk.
+Mitigation is essential wherever possible, but in a large organization, some level of risk needs to be accepted and communicated to peers so that the organization can effectively manage and accommodate it.